Code-Institute-Submissions/Follow-The-White-Rabbit/README.md

 User Goals: Have a stimulating relaxation break, challenge one's memory, train one's memory, compete with others online or offline.
 Being able to choose appropriate difficulty level, so the game is not too easy & boring, or too difficult & frustrating.

 User Interface: Visually appealing, not too crowded or too colorful, with simple, easy to understand navigation, clear objectives, instructions or prompts where needed.

+Developer goals: Learn & practive interactive fornt end development, using HTML, CSS, & Javascript.
+It is a student project, which can be potentially used by an online book store, offered to its visitors as a fun break, which can attract more users, and later on used as a promotional tool for new books on this shop, etc.

 ### Strategy